★ God Is Not Dead ★ Of God and Atheisms ★ A Lighthouse in a Storm ★

 The magnitude of effect that a simple purpose can have on someone’s life is mystifying.
 If someone doesn’t have a higher purpose in life, what would motivate them to change?
 How do we decide on our purpose?
 Do we look to our passions?
 Do we dream?
 What do we dream?
 Or should we impart a more rational approach and go with what is safe?
 One thing is certain: you don’t want to regret the decisions you make, so when you come to a fork in the road, make a decision and stick it out.
 Don’t be afraid to admit you’ve been wrong, but at the same time, it’s better to avoid finding yourself in a position where you’re constantly questioning past decisions and circumstances.

 The number one factor I’ve noticed in people who’ve gone too far down the wrong path?
 They don’t have that driven, focused energy provided by a sense of purpose.

 We need more mentors in the world to be role models for kids.
 We need to be exposed to more skills and activities, so we can grow up to be well-rounded and capable.
-There are systemic sociological problems in our society and they are being caused by a dozen different things.
-And we’re stalling out whenever anyone tries to address them, we stall out because many of those forces keep progress in check.
+There are systemic sociological problems in our society and they are being caused by a myriad of different forces.
+It seems whenever anyone tries to address them, we stall out because many of those forces keep progress in check.

-There’s a great quote and I can’t find it – if anyone knows, plz let me know, I can’t find shit except Deadline articles LMAO – so I’ll paraphrase:
+There’s a great quote and I can’t find it – if anyone knows, plz let me know, I can’t find anything except Deadline articles LMAO – so I’ll paraphrase:

-In improv, people learn more about themselves and each other’s true selves when they’re acting and wearing masks.
+In improv, people learn more about their true selves when they’re acting and wearing masks.

 Why is this?
 It’s because the truth is that we are always wearing a mask.
 Everyone does to some degree.
 And sometimes we project differently to different people, for better or worse.
 But, when we intentionally wear a mask by acting a part, we have the ability express ourselves more authentically because our words and actions are no longer attached to our identity, per se.
 And so, if we orient our mind appropriately, we realize that we communicate in ways that might otherwise be stymied by anxiety or fear.

 The face of the internet will change with VR and technology will become more human.
 High-bandwidth human interactions will begin to replace textual interactions.
 This means VR will be a platform for real communication.
 It’s similar to the difference between Radio and TV: the power shifts away from the faceless voice.
 More natural, more limited social networks will return.
 It won’t be so easy to sway 1,000,000 followers because if you don’t have real, in-depth interactions with someone, the connection won’t be strong enough.
 To some degree, we’ll retain hyperconnectedness, but the individual interactions of the common person will be more meaningful to those involved.

-My point in mentioning this is that one-on-one interactions will replace the irrelevant noise of comment threads, where half the participants are trolls with a few bots.
-At the same time, people are interacting in novel ways, but in a high bandwidth manner that causes people to focus on personal one-on-one connections.
+My point in mentioning this is that one-on-one interactions will replace the irrelevant noise of comment threads, where half the participants are trolls with a few meme bots here and there.
+At the same time, people will begin interacting in novel ways, but in a high bandwidth manner that causes people to focus on personal one-on-one connections.
 There are positive and negative aspects to these new social VR media interactions, but I think it’s overwhelmingly positive, with the right safeguards in place.

 Furthermore, VR allows people to easily to don another personality.
 We can do this on the internet as is, but not to the same degree.
 This, combined with the stronger connections, means that people are more able to understand life from another perspective.
 But this ability to experience different “virtual realities” is actually a means of masking ourselves with a “virtual identity.”
 I would argue that to be in a virtual reality actually requires that someone have some degree of identity obfuscation.
 The initial interations in a VR system necessitate a kind of mask or virtual representation that is obfuscated from personal identity.
 There’s risks here, but there’s a huge benefit in that we’ll learn more about ourselves and each other, if we can learn to distinguish the confirmation bias that results from incorrectly associating a virtual reality experience to a real one.
 There’s some danger here that people will prefer their virtual identity, their persona, more than their own identity, but this also contributes to a wider array of experiences.

 One problem in VR, and we’re already seeing this to some degree, is that societal norms and roles will both blur together.
 Norms will become less pronounced, as will roles.
 This isn’t really a problem, per se, as it is something to keep in mind.
 As I’ve argued, our society’s evolution will accelerate and there’s going to be some turbulence.
 People are going to want to find something constant to hang onto.
 They’re going to need that and want that.

 This is a great tool for reexamining your life.
 If your life were a movie or an epic saga, what would the hero do?
 The idealized version of yourself, perhaps as you envision yourself a decade from now, what would that person do?
 The person that has built the rocket that took them to the moon.
 It’s easy to get caught up in our own circumstances, ruminating and wasting precious time and energy.
 I spent way too much on effort just worrying, instead of thinking outside my own situation.